The “water leak fund”

 Participation in the fund is not compulsory and customers may withdraw at any time by simply asking to do so.

 The “leak fund” is exclusively designed to cover the additional costs incurred by customers that have a water leak.

-Since the fund is exclusively for the benefit of the participating customers, interest of Euro 2734 was calculated on the monthly balances set aside at the legal rate in force.
-Since being introduced, the fund has reimbursed around 40 families and businesses, 12,539 of which in 2017, for an average reimbursement of Euro 1407.
+Since the fund is exclusively designed to benefit its participating customers, and since the monthly balances were almost negative in 2018, no interest was calculated.
+Since its inception, the fund has reimbursed around 52 thousand users, 12,146 of which in 2018, for an average reimbursement of Euro 1,433.
 Less than 4% of customers is not covered by the “Leak fund”.
-In 2017, about 1000 requests for withdrawals from the fund were received.
+In 2018, we received just over 1,000 requests for withdrawal from the fund.

 When environmental and social sustainability go hand-in-hand